KatarinaAnd/MET-BUFR/blob.md

 if -s and -e is true, then it will return the files from the input folder which contains data from the timespace specified.

 **get_files_initialize**

 if -s and -e is false, then this function returns all the available data (for the specified station type) in the input folder.

 **get_files_update**

 if -u is true, then this function will read the latest available data in the output folder, and return the available data from that date from the input folder.

 **bufr_2_json**

 converts bufr to json, using the bufr_dump bash function.

 **return_list_of_stations**

+Returns the list of stations available either within the specifies period or of all the files within the input-folder.

 **sorting_hat**

 **block_and_station**